 The SpringWell CF+ is our top pick for most US homeowners.
 It handles chloramine, comes in three sizing tiers that match real homes, and the ~1-million-gallon filter lifespan keeps long-term costs down.
 The lack of unit-level NSF certification is a genuine shortcoming — but for the majority of homeowners who need effective filtration without regulatory compliance requirements, it outperforms the field.

-Small home (1–3 bathrooms) and want minimal maintenance with NSF 42 chlorine/chloramine reduction?
+Small home (1–3 bathrooms) and want minimal maintenance with NSF/ANSI 42 chlorine/chloramine reduction?
 Aquasana Rhino.
 Wirecutter’s endorsement is backed by real testing, and a 10-year filter interval means you can mostly forget about it.
-If you need NSF 53 coverage, upgrade to the OptimH2O or pair with an under-sink filter.
+The Rhino is not certified for lead or PFAS — for those, step up to the separate Aquasana OptimH2O unit (IAPMO-certified to NSF/ANSI 53 + P473) or pair with an under-sink filter certified for those contaminants.

 For point-of-use drinking water filtration, see Best Under Sink Water Filters 2026 — they pair well with any whole house system.
 And if you want a low-cost starting point before committing to a whole-house install, check the best water filter pitchers for 2026.